jeffvella/UnityNativeCollision/README.md

 ##### Acknowledgments:
-This work is largely derived from BounceLite by Irlan Robson (zLib License): https://github.com/irlanrobson/bounce_lite
+This work is in part derived from BounceLite by Irlan Robson (zLib License): https://github.com/irlanrobson/bounce_lite

 The SAT implementation is based on the 2013 GDC presentation by Dirk Gregorius and his forum posts about Valve's Rubikon physics engine: